The Power in the Things We Say

 The power of words is an amazing thing, don’t you think?
 Words have the power to build people up or squash a person like a bug.
 Words can unite countries or begin wars.
 Words make friends and enemies.
 We remember certain things people say to us for years and years after we’ve forgotten everything else.

-The rest of the world isn’t like that, though.
-It must be handled somewhat differently.
 As you might imagine, this is something I deal with frequently, in my current condition.
-Now, I will grant you that I realize I am an interesting sight to behold right now, though I often forget until it is pointed out to me by a stranger or acquaintance.
+Now, I will grant you that I realize I am an interesting sight to behold, though I often forget until it is pointed out to me by a stranger or acquaintance.
 I’m a sight anyway, with my flaming red hair, walking around with three little boys, but add a giant pregnant belly onto that, and it is an open invitation for…….words.

 Some of it is quite humorous, and I am admittedly laughing in my head at some of the comments, but then there are others.
 There are others that serve only to remind me that to the common observer I look like a whale, and why do I look so big?